-Unlike other Big Data systems which are purely JVM-based, Heron has a hybrid architecture where it uses both low level and high level languages appropriately.
-This architecture allows the addition of high performance enhancement such as Infiniband natively rather than going through additional layers of JNI as done in high performance Spark and Hadoop.
-With Infiniband and Omni-Path integration to Heron, we have seen good performance gains both in latency and throughput.
-With Infiniband integration we have seen the communication overhead is moving closer to object serialization cost.
+Unlike other Big Data systems which are purely JVMbased, Heron has a hybrid architecture where it uses both low level and high level languages appropriately.
+This architecture allows the addition of high performance enhancement such as different fabrics natively rather than going through additional layers of JNI as done in high performance Spark and Hadoop.
+At the very early stages of the high performance interconnect integration to Heron, we have seen good performance gains both in latency and throughput.
 The architecture and the implementations can be improved further to reduce the latency and increase the throughput of the system.

-Even though the authors use Apache Heron in this paper, it is possible to implement high performance interconnects to other stream processing engines such as Apache Flink [7], Apache Spark [31] and Apache Apex [1] using JNI wrappers.
+Even though the authors use Twitter Heron in this paper, the work is equally applicable to other distributed stream processing engines such as Apache Flink [12], Apache Spark [25] and Apache Apex [13].
+Since these systems are JVM-based, instead of implementing communications natively, it would need to go through JNI.